 By traveling across the country and working among diverse populations, local areas, and healthcare facilities, nurses can further their professional development.
 They can pick up different ways to apply their nursing skills, gain interest in other nursing specialties, learn new technologies and techniques, improve their people skills, and become more adaptable, all of which strengthen their resumes.

-According to the Bureau of Labor Statistics, registered nurses will see a 9% annual growth rate through 2031, or about 203,000 new openings for RNs per year.
+According to the Bureau of Labor Statistics, registered nurses will see a 6% annual growth rate through 2032, or about 193,100 new openings for RNs per year.
 This increasing need is projected because of the necessity to replace workers who transfer to different occupations or retire from nursing.
-Traveling nurses will increasingly become a go-to resource to fill these open healthcare positions and will have the flexibility to choose from a variety of rural or metropolitan areas.
+Traveling nurses could increasingly become a go-to resource to fill these open healthcare positions and will have the flexibility to choose from a variety of rural or metropolitan areas.

 The average pay for registered nurses is $42.80/hr.
 However, average pay for travel nurses is typically higher than that of staff RNs.
 While pay is based on nursing specialty, location, seasonality, and demand, travel nurses across the board have commanded higher salaries over the past decade, particularly during the height of the COVID-19 pandemic.
 In addition, benefits like medical insurance, continuing education, 401ks, and more are now standard for travel nurses.